Contents

 Synopsis

-A lichenoid keratosis is an inflamed seborrheic keratosis that presents as a pink shiny papule or plaque with an appearance that resembles that of a nodular or cystic basal cell cancer.
+A lichenoid keratosis is an inflamed SK that presents as a pink, shiny papule or plaque with an appearance that may resemble that of nodular or cystic basal cell carcinoma (BCC) or melanoma.

-Dermatosis papulosa nigra is a term given to the papular seborrheic keratoses (most often seen as dark brown 1-3 mm papules) on the face of individuals with darker skin colors.
+Dermatosis papulosa nigra (DPN) is a term given to the small papular SKs (most often seen as dark brown, 1- to 3-mm papules) on the face of individuals with darker skin colors.
+It is more common in women and can present earlier in life than regular SKs.

-Relatively rapid onset of numerous SKs may be a cutaneous sign of internal malignancy.
+Relatively rapid onset (within weeks to months) of numerous SKs may be a cutaneous sign of internal malignancy.
 Multiple eruptive SKs in association with a visceral cancer is referred to as the sign of Leser-Trélat.
-The most common associated malignancy is adenocarcinoma of the gastrointestinal tract.
+The most common associated malignancy is adenocarcinoma of the gastrointestinal tract; other associated malignancies include lung cancer, esophageal carcinoma, mycosis fungoides, and Sézary syndrome.

 Codes